lightSky/Awesome-MaterialDesign/README.md

 MaterialDesignLibs
 ==================

-Collection of material design lib on github.
+Collection of material design libs and res.